E20 Fuel: All You Need To Know

 What is E20 fuel?

 Automotive fuel blends comprising 20% ethanol and 80% gasoline are referred to as E20 fuel.
 A biofuel that is sustainable and biobased, ethanol is usually made from plant resources like corn, sugarcane, or other biomass.
-Reducing the dependency on fossil fuels, cutting greenhouse gas emissions, and encouraging the use of renewable energy sources are some of the primary goals of ethanol use in gasoline blends.
+This will help reduce the dependency on fossil fuels, cutting greenhouse gas emissions, and encouraging the use of renewable energy sources.

 Since ethanol contains more oxygen than gasoline, an E20 fuel blend offers significant advantages like increase compression ratio due to inherent higher-octane number, resulting in more efficient combustion and thus accounts for lesser tailpipe emissions.
 Ethanol comes from renewable resources, and it burns cleaner than other fuels.
 Here are some key things to know about ethanol as a compound, before delving deeper into its use as an automotive fuel.